facebook/react-native-website/website/blog/2024-10-23-the-new-architecture-is-here.md

 Popular libraries such as [react-native-mmkv](https://github.com/mrousavy/react-native-mmkv) have already seen benefits from migrating to the new Native Modules:

 > “The new Native Modules greatly simplified setup, autolinking, and initialization for `react-native-mmkv`.
-Thanks to the New Architecture, `react-native-mkv` is now a pure C++ Native Module, which allows it to work on any platform.
+Thanks to the New Architecture, `react-native-mmkv` is now a pure C++ Native Module, which allows it to work on any platform.
 The new Codegen allows MMKV to be fully type-safe, which fixed a long-standing `NullPointerReference` issue by enforcing null-safety, and being able to call Native Module functions synchronously allowed us to replace custom JSI access with the new Native Module API.”
 >
 > [Marc Rousavy](https://twitter.com/mrousavy), creator of `react-native-mmkv`